Why AI Agents Need Audit Trails

 Industry shifts and emerging needs

 Frontier AI models blackmail, steal secrets, and kill when threatened.
-The fix isn't better prompts — it's better infrastructure.
+The fix isn't better prompts.
+It's better infrastructure.

 ERC-8004 defines how AI agents build trust on-chain.
 But it leaves a critical question unanswered: how do you actually verify what an agent did?

 Smart contracts need complex computation.
-The answer is compute oracles—but only if we can verify them.
+The answer is compute oracles, but only if we can verify them.

 Non-deterministic AI systems are black boxes we can't fully audit.
 That's a safety problem.

-A new paradigm is emerging where computation isn't just executed—it's proven.
+A new paradigm is emerging where computation isn't just executed.
+It's proven.

 Real-world applications